Sam Pa: Reception

-Sam Pa and his business such as CIF, China Sonangol and Sino-Zimbabwe have often been disassociated from by official Chinese representation.
-Chinese Foreign Minister Li Zhao Zing discouraged Argentinean President Kirchner from entering into any agreements with Sam Pa associated business.
-The WikiLeak 'Cablegate' affair revealed that Chinese Ambassador to Angola Bolum Zhang also distanced himself from CIF stating CIF's "weak management and lack of leadership have stalled many... projects".
+Pa and his businesses such as CIF, China Sonangol and Sino-Zimbabwe have often been disassociated from by official Chinese representation.
+Chinese Foreign Minister Li Zhao Zing discouraged Argentinean President Kirchner from entering into any agreements with Sam Pa-associated businesses.

 CIF and China Sonangol have had reports on their ability to plan and complete some of their projects due to difficulty in raising funds.
-Pa's work in Angola has been heavily criticised for non-completion, with some saying the Pa's companies were "just playing a game and in the eyes of the Angolan Government have gone through process from belief to feeling cheated".
+Pa's work in Angola has been heavily criticised for non-completion, with some saying Pa's companies were "just playing a game and in the eyes of the Angolan Government have gone through process from belief to feeling cheated".
 Sam Pa's work on reconstructing the Benguela railway line attracted criticism from Angolan locals who quoted "The Chinese spent months getting the camp together and bringing in brand-new bulldozers.
 Then instead of beginning to repair the line, they dismantled it all, ate their dogs and left."

+Arrest

+Pa was arrested at a hotel in Beijing on 8 October 2015 as part of Xi Jinping's anti-corruption campaign.
+As of 2024, his whereabouts were unknown.

+In May 2017, the United States District Court for the Southern District of New York convicted Mahmoud Thiam of laundering $8.5 million of bribes paid by Sam Pa to him as minister of mines in Guinea in 2009 in order to award mining concessions to CIF.